NHR application rules – NHR@FAU

-Since January 2021, NHR@FAU is one of eight (nine) centers of the NHR Alliance.
+Since January 2021, NHR@FAU is one of now nine centers of the NHR Alliance.

 The final rules and workflows for applying for an NHR project / account are not yet fully fixed within the alliance.
 There will be a joint portal of all NHR centers for compute time applications.
-Nevertheless, you’ll find the preliminary conditions below.
+Nevertheless, you’ll find our preliminary local conditions below.

 You can reach NHR@FAU by email to firstname.lastname@example.org.
 Reachability by phone cannot be guaranteed as many of us are still partially working from at home.

 Individual consulting using Zoom, MS Teams, BigBlueButton, or DFN-Conf can be arranged on short notice.
 Just send us an email to email@example.com.

 Offerings of NHR@FAU

 NHR@FAU is offering support especially in the area of performance engineering and single-node performance analysis.
 The application focus is on atomistic simulations, i.e. molecular dynamics, chemistry, and certain areas of material sciences.
 Special experience is in particular available from Gromacs and Amber.

 NHR@FAU is offering two different types of compute resources:

 - GPGPU cluster “Alex” with Nvidia A40 and Nvidia A100 GPGPUs

 - Parallel computer “Fritz” with Intel Xeon Platium 8360Y “IceLake” processors and HDR100 interconnect within islands of 64 nodes (i.e. 4.608 cores)